 Winter weather: Starting in mid-September, temperatures can get quite cold and there’s risk of snow from early-season winter storms in the mountains.
 Most people try to be out of the high mountains (meaning south of Colorado) by then.

-Putting this all together, the peak times for touring-pace riders are usually:
+Putting this all together, the peak windows for touring-pace riders are:

 - Southbound: July to September